BrandonAPacheco/ProbabilityAndAppliedStats/README.md

 # ProbabilityAndAppliedStats
 The HelloWorldGitHub.java is the testing of someone else editing my code.

+Docs_Screenshots contain pdf files that have screenshots of my programs running.

 The Program_StatsLibrary folder contains the java files that make up the StatsLibrary.

 The documentation for StatsLibrary is available in the Docs_StatsLibrary in pdf format.